-As previously mentioned, the IF function is very basic, and usually used to display one of two potential outcomes.
+As previously mentioned, the IF function is very basic and usually used to display one of two potential outcomes.
 However, the function can also be modified into a nested IF statement.
-This implies running an additional test, or two, within the function in order to reach a third potential outcome.
+This implies running an additional test, or two, within the function to reach a third potential outcome.

 It’s also important to remember to always use quotation marks when inputting parameters and outcomes, whether you’re comparing numbers or words.
 And yes, the function can also be used on words too, not just numbers.